 Turkish cuisine combines an amazing variety of colours and bold flavours.
 It flaunts Mediterranean, Middle Eastern, Central Asian, Western and Balkan influences.
 The cuisine varies from region to region depending on the produce available.

 Eating out in Turkey is a social event.
 Families and friends often come together over a meal.
 Meals at local restaurants tend to offer good value.
-Expats can also find good deals in establishments that don't serve alcohol.
-However, as in many other cities, restaurant prices in Istanbul increase significantly in the main tourist areas.
+Expats can also find good deals in establishments that don't serve alcohol but, as in many other cities, restaurant prices in Istanbul increase significantly in the main tourist areas.

 In Turkey, breakfast is the main meal of the day.
 A typical breakfast in Turkey typically consists of fresh bread, cheese, cold meats, yoghurt, honey, olives, eggs and fruit.
 Expats who are coffee lovers should also enjoy a cup of Turkish coffee.
 Other popular food items are pede, kebabs, and baklava.